jhdrn/myra/README.md

         </StateLessComponent>
 ```

-## Special attributes/props
+## Special props
-Some attributes/props and events has special behavior associated with them.
+Some props and events has special behavior associated with them.

-* The `key` attribute/prop should be used to ensure that the state of child
+* The `key` prop should be used to ensure that the state of child
 components is retained when they are changing position in a list.
 When used with
 elements, it may also prevent unnecessary re-rendering and thus increase performance.
 _It's value must be unique amongst the items in the list._
+* The `forceUpdate` prop will force a child component to update if set to true
+(even if it's props didn't change).
-* The `class` attribute value will be set to the `className` property of the element.
+* The `class` prop value will be set to the `className` property of the element.
-* `blur`, `focus` and `click` attributes with a truthy value will result in a call to
+* `blur`, `focus` and `click` props with a truthy value will result in a call to
   `element.blur()`, `element.focus()` and `element.click()` respectively.

 ## Routing